TheGlorySaint/showcase_app/README.md

 - No mutex or cancellation mechanism used for ongoing network requests.

   - Could be improved with `CancelableOperation` or a custom `isFetching` flag.

+# Future Features (Planned for Showcase)

+Some of these require the latest stable Dart/Flutter versions to be available:

+- [ ] `Null-Aware Elements` — Cleaner and more concise collection initialization.

+- [ ] `Dot Shorthands` — Simplified property access and method calls within cascade or builder patterns.

+- [ ] `Widget Preview` — Live preview support for individual widgets during development for faster UI iteration.

+These will be integrated into the showcase to highlight the benefits of modern Dart language features and tooling as they become stable.